Sarmqn/Sumi-Chan-Discord-Bot/README.md

 ## **Work In Progress Features(WIP)**

 - Setting up new music features removing old one
-- Setting auto role to "Member" role
 - Warns
-- Economy Game with a Database
 - Hypixel API!!!

 ## **Requirements set for the bot**